 Although social media use is on the rise for doctors, there are still some ways that engaging with professionals in the medical field is different than other industries.
 If you are looking to communicate with physicians via LinkedIn, here are some strategies to follow:

 “46% of doctors participate in social networking for professional purposes.”

-1. Proactively engage with groups
+1. Interact with healthcare industry-focused groups

-4. Use sponsored updates
+3. Use sponsored postings

-5. Conduct research
+4. Conduct research

 LinkedIn is also a valuable tool for marketers to conduct research about doctors’ specific interests, emerging technologies in the industry, common pain points, job hunting trends, and perceptions of certain medicines and devices.
 Companies can tap into this information to optimize their efforts.
 Take medical email marketing, for example.
 By using LinkedIn to research the profiles of doctors in relevant fields, marketers have access to valuable information to segment their lists effectively and deliver more personalized content.

 If you are a healthcare marketer delivering your message via LinkedIn, keep in mind that frontline doctors are working long hours, and physicians who perform elective surgeries may have been laid off or furloughed due to the pandemic.
 It’s important to only share content if you have something important to offer either of these types of physicians.